opentracing-contrib/java-specialagent-demo/README.md

 ```
 cd java-opentracing-specialagent-demo/microdonuts
-mvn package exec:exec
+mvn run-no-agent
 ```

 In your web broswer, navigate to http://127.0.0.1:10001 and order yourself some µ-donuts.

-### Provide a TracerFactory jar.
+### Run with the SpecialAgent and a Tracer

-A jar containing a [TracerFactory](https://github.com/opentracing-contrib/java-tracerresolver) providing a `Tracer` is required, such as `jaeger.jar` or `lightstep.jar`.
+A jar containing a [TracerFactory](https://github.com/opentracing-contrib/java-tracerresolver) providing a `Tracer` is required.
+This demo includes jars for Jaeger and LightStep, but other `Tracer` jars can be provided.

 #### Jaeger